Kylehtran/cse15l-lab-reports/lab-report-6-week-8.md

 fi
 ```

 This part will compile the files in the directory.
 Since all of the files were able to compile correctly, the return code would be 0, indicating that there is no error.
 Therefore, the script will pass through the if statement.
 Additionally, the currecnt working directly will be outputted in standard output.
+The commands in the if statement does not run because the file compiled properly so its exit code is 0 while the if statement condition holds true only if the exit code is 1.

 ```
 java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples 2> err.txt > out.txt

 ```
 Here, we ran the TestListExamples class to ensure the student's code outputs the correct output.
-The output of this class will be stored in out.txt and err.txt.
+The exit code will be 0 since TestListExamples will run successfully.
+The output of this class will be redirected to out.txt and and the standard error will be redirected to err.txt. out.txt should store whatever junit tests passed or not.

 ```
 fails=$(head -n 2 out.txt | tail -n 1 | grep -o "E" | wc -l)